Prevention and Treatment of Natural Disasters

 Assessing Drought Pattern Through Satellite Based Observation in the Koshi River Basin, Nepal

-Drought identification is crucial for different environmental and ecological considerations.
-This study observed the spatial and temporal variation of drought based on satellite-derived vegetation condition index (VCI) on different time scales i.e. Winter, Pre-monsoon, and Annual compared with remotely sensed Land Surface Temperature (LST) and precipitation.
-MODIS NDVI product, LST, and meteorological station data for rainfall were used.
-VCI was used to classify drought.
-The Pearson correlation between VCI with LST and precipitation was conducted.
-The results show that severe drought was detected in 2001 in winter and pre-monsoon season and also in 2006 during pre-monsoon season.
-No severe drought was detected on the annual time scale but normal droughts were found in several years.
-The VCI trends have increased at the rate of 1.29 yr-1, 1.52 yr-1 and 1.72 yr-1 for annual, winter, and pre-monsoon respectively.
-Conversely, the LST decreased at the rate of 0.007 yr-1, 0.044 yr-1 and 0.028 yr-1 during annual, winter, and pre-monsoon.
-These increased VCI and decreased LST indicates decreases in drought trends on a yearly scale.
-The positively increased Anomaly of VCI (AVCI) indicates a better vegetation growth under moist soil condition.
-The VCI was also linked with precipitation showing positive correlation on annual and pre-monsoon time scales but a negative correlation with the winter season.
-The correlation between LST and VCI was negative in all time scales and more significant during pre-monsoon and winter season.
-This study helps to understand vegetation-based drought and its relation with temperature and precipitation in the Koshi basin in Nepal.
+Drought identification is crucial for various environmental and ecological considerations.
+This study observed the spatial and temporal variations of drought based on the satellite-derived Vegetation Condition Index (VCI) across different time scales—i.e., winter, pre-monsoon, and annual—compared with remotely sensed Land Surface Temperature (LST) and precipitation.
+MODIS NDVI products, LST, and meteorological station data for rainfall were used.
+VCI was employed to classify drought conditions.
+Pearson correlation analysis was conducted between VCI and both LST and precipitation.
+The results show that severe drought was detected in 2001 during the winter and pre-monsoon seasons, and also in 2006 during the pre-monsoon season.
+No severe drought was observed on the annual time scale, although moderate droughts occurred in several years.
+The VCI trends increased at rates of 1.29 yr⁻¹, 1.52 yr⁻¹, and 1.72 yr⁻¹ for the annual, winter, and pre-monsoon periods, respectively.
+Conversely, LST decreased at rates of 0.007 yr⁻¹, 0.044 yr⁻¹, and 0.028 yr⁻¹ during the same periods.
+The increased VCI and decreased LST indicate a declining trend in drought severity on a yearly scale.
+The positively increasing Anomaly of VCI (AVCI) suggests improved vegetation growth under moist soil conditions.
+VCI was also positively correlated with precipitation on the annual and pre-monsoon time scales, but negatively correlated during the winter season.
+The correlation between LST and VCI was negative across all time scales and was more significant during the pre-monsoon and winter seasons.
+This study contributes to understanding vegetation-based drought and its relationship with temperature and precipitation in the Koshi Basin, Nepal.

 Read more